Soqueen/GrandNapoleonSolitaireGame/README.md

 ##### Game features:
 This game has a undo function to take back up to 10 card movements.
 A hint function shows you up to only one possible card movements at once.
-A replay last game button show you all the moves you used of your last game.
+A replay last game button show you all the moves you played in your last game.

 #### No ads:
 This game is completely free without ads, tracking or something else.
 Just have fun.